Wormhole Time Machines and Multiple Histories: Introduction

 \subsection{Our old and new paradox models}

+The idea of resolving time travel paradoxes using multiple histories is, of course, not new; see for example the discussion in \cite{visser} (chapter 19), \cite{Everett:2004ka}, \cite{Deutsch91}, and \cite{deutsch1994quantum}.
+However, to our knowledge, this idea remained strictly abstract for a long time, with no concrete examples of explicit paradoxes resolved by multiple histories presented in the literature -- until the publication of our previous paper, \cite{ParadoxModel}, where we introduced such a concrete example for the first time.
+However, our previous model was not without issues.

 The main problem (and source of criticism \cite{WHYTE20196}) of our previous paper is that the physical model we used to analyze the time travel paradoxes was a very simplistic toy model.
 Therefore, one might argue that perhaps this model cannot be used to prove results about the real world, so maybe our conclusions were invalid, and Novikov's conjecture is safe after all.

-In the present paper, we remedy this problem by performing a similar analysis, and reproducing the same proof, with a more realistic model.
-In particular: \begin{itemize} \item The toy model only had 1 spatial dimension.
-The new model has 3 spatial dimensions (which is the correct number of dimensions, as far as we know). \item The toy model employed contrived physical laws designed specifically to create a paradox that cannot be resolved using Novikov's conjecture.
-The new model achieves the same goal using the well-established laws of thermodynamics. \item The toy model only allowed massless particles, such as photons.
-The new model also allows massive particles, which means it can apply to objects with mass, such as electrons, balls, or humans. \item The toy model used a bare-bones transient wormhole that was nothing more than a line in spacetime, topologically identified with another line.
-The new model uses a time machine constructed using a standard Morris-Thorne traversable wormhole. \end{itemize} Of course, we do not yet know if wormholes can exist in reality -- and even if they do, we do not yet know if they can be used for time travel.
+In the present paper, we remedy this problem by performing a similar analysis, and reproducing the same proof, with a more realistic model, as detailed in section \ref{subsec:The-new-and}.

+Of course, we do not yet know if wormholes can exist in reality -- and even if they do, we do not yet know if they can be used for time travel.
 However, the new model is completely ``realistic'' in the sense that if (traversable) wormholes \textbf{did} exist, and \textbf{could} be used for time travel, then the theory of general relativity, as we understand it today, appears to predict that one could in principle, using sufficiently advanced technology, construct the physical system described by our model and perform real experiments with it, and its behavior will be governed by familiar and well-tested laws of physics.

 In this paper, we prove that this new and more realistic model inevitably leads to paradoxes which cannot be resolved using Novikov's conjecture, but can be resolved using multiple histories.
 We thus further strengthen our claim that time travel necessarily implies multiple histories.
 If multiple histories do \textbf{not }exist, then time travel would inevitably lead to paradoxes, and thus to inconsistent physics, which would make it impossible.